NeuralSens: Sensitivity Analysis of Neural Networks: Package structure

 \subsection{MLP Sensitivity Analysis}

-\fct{SensAnalysisMLP} function calculates the partial derivatives of a MLP model.
-This function consists in a \class{S3} method to extract the basic information of the model (weights, structure and activation functions) based on the model \code{class} attribute and pass this information to the default method.
-This default method calculates the sensitivities of the model as described in section \ref{sec:theoretical foundation}, and returns this information in two different formats depending on the value of the \code{.rawSens} argument.
-If \code{.rawSens = FALSE}, it returns a \class{data.frame} (or a \class{list} of \class{data.frames} if there are more than one output neuron) with the sensitivity measures proposed in section \ref{subsec:sens_meas} (equations (\ref{eqn:M_AV_S}), (\ref{eqn:STD_S}) and (\ref{eqn:M_SQ_AV_S})) for each of the input variables.
-If \code{.rawSens = TRUE}, it returns a \class{3-D array} with the sensitivities for each input, where the first dimension refers to each sample of the dataset to evaluate the partial derivatives, the second dimension refers to each input variable and the third dimension refers to each output variable. \fct{SensAnalysisMLP} function performs all operations using matrix calculus to reduce the computational time.
+The \fct{SensAnalysisMLP} function calculates the partial derivatives of a MLP model.
+This function consists of an \class{S3} method \citep{s3_method} to extract the basic information of the model (weights, structure and activation functions) based on the model \code{class} attribute and to pass this information to the default method.
+This default method calculates the sensitivities of the model as described in Section \ref{sec:theoretical foundation}, and creates a \code{SensMLP} object with the result of the sensitivity analysis. \fct{SensAnalysisMLP} function performs all operations using matrix calculus to reduce the computational time.

+In the current version of \pkg{NeuralSens} (version 1.0.0), the accepted activation functions are shown in Table \ref{tab:act_functs}.
 To calculate the sensitivities, the function assumes that all the neurons in a defined layer has the same activation function.
-In the current version of \pkg{NeuralSens} (version 0.1.0), the accepted activation functions are shown in table \ref{tab:act_functs}.

-In order to show how \fct{SensAnalysisMLP} is used, we use a simulated dataset to train a MLP model of class \class{nn} (\pkg{RSNNS}).
-The dataset consists in a \class{data.frame} with 1500 rows of observations and four columns for three input variables (\code{X1}, \code{X2}, \code{X3}) and one output variable (\code{Y}).
-The input variables are random observations of normal distribution with zero mean and standard deviation equal 1.
-The output variable is a combination of the input variables plus a random noise:
+In order to show how \fct{SensAnalysisMLP} is used, we use a simulated dataset to train an MLP model of class \class{nn} (\pkg{RSNNS}).
+The dataset consists of a \class{data.frame} with 1500 rows of observations and four columns for three input variables (\code{X1}, \code{X2}, \code{X3}) and one output variable (\code{Y}).
+The input variables are random observations of a normal distribution with zero mean and standard deviation equal to 1.
+The output $Y$ is created following Equation (\ref{eqn:example_eqn}) based on $X_1$ and $X_2$:

-where $\epsilon$ is a random noise generated using a normal distribution with zero mean and standard deviation equal 1.
+where $\varepsilon$ is random noise generated using a normal distribution with zero mean and standard deviation equal to 1. $X_3$ is given to the model for training and a proper fitted model would find no relation between $X_3$ and $Y$.